 Management of upper airway obstruction depends on the etiology.
 Primary management should focus on keeping the patient calm, reducing anxiety, and getting the patient in a position of comfort.
 Airway, breathing, and circulation should be assessed in the primary survey.
 Any causes of obstruction should be relieved immediately.
 A foreign body in the oral cavity or upper pharynx can be removed with forceps after direct visualization.
 Care should be taken to avoid any interventions that may make the child anxious or irritate the child.
 Avoid intravenous access, painful procedures in patients with acute epiglottitis or tracheitis, to minimize respiratory distress and impending respiratory failure.

-Corticosteroids have proven to be a benefit for causes related to edema and inflammation of the upper airway in conditions like croup.
-Mechanism of action includes anti-inflammatory and reduction of edema.
+Corticosteroids have proven to be of benefit for causes related to edema and inflammation of the upper airway in conditions such as croup.
+The mechanism of action includes anti-inflammatory and reduction of edema.
 Racemic epinephrine via nebulized route has both alpha and beta action and causes upper and lower airway lumen dilation, which improves air entry and results in a more laminar airflow.

-Invasive airway adjunct like oropharyngeal and nasopharyngeal airway help in relieving airway obstruction and can be used in cases of tongue edema or inflammation.
+Invasive airway adjuncts such as oropharyngeal and nasopharyngeal airway help in relieving airway obstruction and can be used in cases of tongue edema or inflammation.
 Positive pressure ventilation is used for relief via bag and mask ventilation if the patient is in severe distress, has increased work of breathing and in patients en route to intubation.
-Endotracheal obstruction can be used if all other methods of relief are unsuccessful and the patient has an impending respiratory failure, is comatose, altered mental status, or has worsening respiratory distress.
+Endotracheal intubation can be used if all other methods of relief are unsuccessful and the patient has an impending respiratory failure, is comatose, altered mental status, or has worsening respiratory distress.

 Surgical airway with tracheostomy or cricothyroidotomy is used in rare instances when attempts to relieve upper airway obstruction fail.
-There are instances of facial burns or facial trauma where obtaining an upper airway adjunct or endotracheal intubation are unsuccessful.
+There are instances of facial burns or facial trauma, or in supraglottic foreign body aspiration where obtaining an upper airway adjunct or endotracheal intubation are unsuccessful.
 The surgical airway should be initiated by an experienced health care provider with adequate training.
 Best outcomes are achieved when it is initiated promptly with experienced and skilled personnel.

 Supraglottic airway obstruction is a life-threatening medical emergency.
 The condition is best managed by an interprofessional team that consists of an emergency physician, otorhinolaryngologist, general surgeon, infectious disease specialist, and pulmonologist.
 All healthcare workers must be aware of the condition, its presentation, and management.
 If there is a delay in treatment, the condition can be fatal.